jiaohehu/NPreview/doc/DRAFT.md

 ## Cross reference phrase markup

 A cross reference markup allows you to refer to the numeric number of a chapter, section, subsection, and subsubsection.
-For example, a cross reference markup such as `[[#tutorial:15#]]` is to generate a LATEX `\ref{}` command such as the following:
+For example, a cross reference markup such as `[[#tutorial:15#]]` is to generate a LATEX `@ref{}` command such as the following:

 ~~~
 Please see section [[#tutorial:15#]].